TIME2TRI/ng-heroicons-angular19/README.md

 ## Development

 This is a monorepo to build the icon components for multiple Angular versions.
-To avoid conflics with compatibility from Angular 11 to 14, we are not using `workspaces`, only separated folder per Angular setup.
+To avoid conflics with compatibility from Angular 11 to 19, we are not using `workspaces`, only separated folder per Angular setup.

 ### Landing

 Landing page is the common landing <https://ng-heroicons.dimaslz.dev/> which is using the last Angular version.

+- Generate assets: `$ yarn generate`
+- Copy assets: `$ yarn v19-copy-assets`
-- Build the Angular 14 lib: `$ yarn --cwd=packages/angular-v14 build lib -c production`
+- Build the Angular 19 lib: `$ yarn --cwd=packages/angular-v19 build lib -c production`
-- Refresh the distribution content in `dist/v14`: `$ yarn v14-copy-release`
+- Refresh the distribution content in `dist/v19`: `$ yarn v19-copy-release`
 - Install Landing packages: `$ yarn --cwd=landing install`
 - Run project: `$ yarn --cwd=landing start`
 - Join the page in [http://localhost:4200](http://localhost:4200)